 Pattern mining is a subfield of data mining that has been active for more than 20 years, and is still very active.
 Pattern mining algorithms have a wide range of applications.
 For example, the Apriori algorithm can also be applied to optimized bitmap index of data wharehouse.
 In this blog post, I have given two examples to give a rough idea of what is the goal of pattern mining.
 However, note that it is not possible to summarize twenty years of research in a single blog post!

-If you want to continue reading on this topic, you may read my survey on sequential pattern mining, which gives a good introduction to the topic of discovering frequent patterns in sequences (sequential patterns).
+If you want to continue reading on this topic, you may read my survey on sequential pattern mining and my survey on itemset mining, which gives a good introduction to the topic of discovering frequent patterns in sequences (sequential patterns) and transaction databases.

 Hope that this post was interesting!
 If you like this blog, you can subscribe to my RSS Feed or Twitter account (https://twitter.com/philfv) to get notified about future blog posts.
 Also, if you want to support this blog, please tweet and share it!